infinum/accessibility-mobile-standards/ios-operable.md

 Auto-updating content (like news page): allow user to extend the time limit to 10 times longer.

 Real-time exception: time limit cannot be disabled/extended for a real-time event (e.g. an auction, booking movie tickets, watching live stream)

+In case you're using a custom modal presentation or a custom modal view, make sure that UIAccessibility is notified about the screen change.

 #### Failures